aduros/clipboy/README.md

 # Clipboy

 Clipboy is a cross-platform, minimal clipboard manager.
+Designed to be integrated with other tools like fzf, rofi, or dmenu.

 ## Features